Toyota RAV4 Tire Guide By Cole Mitchell April 11, 2026 9 min read

 prioritize all tire replacement

-Because uneven tire grip and circumference can stress an AWD RAV4 and degrade handling, you should prioritize replacing all four tires whenever possible; if budget or availability forces you to replace only two, fit them on the rear axle and match brand, model, size, and tread depth to the front pair.
-You’re protecting drivetrain components and preserving predictable behavior across varied driving conditions.
+Replacing all four tires at once is the best option for an AWD RAV4.
+If budget or availability forces you to replace only two, fit them on the rear axle and match brand, model, size, and tread depth to the front pair as closely as possible.
+This protects drivetrain components and keeps handling predictable across varied conditions.

-1. Ask your shop: will mixed brands or tread patterns alter my RAV4’s handling, ABS/traction calibration, or tire longevity?
+1. Ask your shop: will mixed brands or tread patterns alter my RAV4’s handling, ABS and traction calibration, or tire longevity?

-2. Confirm exact-match options: same model and size maintain uniform rolling circumference and response; if staggered sizes are offered, verify compatibility with your drivetrain and owner’s manual.
+2. Confirm exact-match options: the same model and size maintain uniform rolling circumference and response.
+If staggered sizes are offered, verify compatibility with your drivetrain and owner’s manual first.

-3. Request a tread-depth measurement and installation plan: shops should place newer tires on the rear, balance precisely, and document expected wear under your typical driving conditions.
+3. Request a tread-depth measurement and installation plan: a good shop will place newer tires on the rear, balance precisely, and explain expected wear under your typical driving conditions.

 Frequently Asked Questions